 Put simply, student retention is the return rate from one year to another among student cohorts.
-This can be measured by tracking the number of students who enrol at the beginning of one school year to the number of students who enrol the following year.
+This can be measured by tracking the number of students who enroll at the beginning of one school year to the number of students who enroll the following year.
 For example, you might have 10,000 freshmen during one given school year.
 The next year, you would have 9,000 sophomores, showing a 80% student retention rate for sophomores.

 Why is student retention important?

 The primary goal of any educational institution is to help students graduate and enter the workforce.
 Student retention is an important metric to measure that success.
 In addition, increasing student retention helps to provide an effective source of income for institutions through tuition revenue.
-At public institutions, state funding and institutional budget amounts are often tied to enrolment and retention numbers.
+At public institutions, state funding and institutional budget amounts are often tied to enrollment and retention numbers.

 What are drivers of student retention?

 As we’re learning, many factors contribute to a student’s decision to stay or leave.
 By focusing effort on improving student engagement, student satisfaction, and student persistence; colleges are more likely to improve student retention overall.

 Many institutions have crafted their own definitions of student engagement.
 What engagement means for each student and each institution may vary to some degree, but they all have one thing in common: the focus on student engagement as a proxy for educational quality and a driver of student retention and student persistence.

 In the 1980s, the National Institute of Education’s report Involvement in Learning defined two “fundamental principles about the conditions of educational excellence everywhere:”

 - Student learning is directly proportional to the quality and quantity of student involvement; and